cse110-fa22-group16/cse110-fa22-group16/specs/adrs/calendar&editLink.md

   * simple and consistent
   * avoid bugs
   * this variable can direct to the month when we go back to the calendar from edit page
+  * Set `currentState` back to null when we enter the calendar, so that null means we just display the current present month.

 ## Decision Outcome